DintearWork/DintearWork/README.md

-- 👋 Hi, I’m @DintearWork
+- 👋 Hi, I’m Denis Vyzulin
-- 👀 I’m interested in web-design
+- 👀 I'm full-stack web-developer
-- 🌱 I’m currently learning JavaScript and PHP
+- 🌱 And I'm currently learning JavaScript and Django/Python

 <!---
 DintearWork/DintearWork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.